Let us help you customize your experience.

 The American Academy of Pediatrics recommends that infants remain rear-facing until the upper weight limit of a convertible seat (usually 30-35 pounds) as long as they are within the height requirements of the seat.
 At a minimum, Infants should remain rear-facing in the back seat until at least 1 yr. old AND at least 20 lbs.

 Babysitting 101 provides young adolescents with the skills to be safe, nurturing and fun babysitters.
 Targeting both girls and boys ages 12 to 14, this class will help participants become more confident, responsible and prepared caregivers.
 Babysitting 101 is taught by instructors from Arkansas Children's using the Safe Sitter curriculum and is a great introduction to the basics of babysitting.
 Choking Rescue, CPR and other important safety topics are addressed, but this one-day class does not include certification in these areas.
-The fee is $35 (due morning of class) and includes class materials and a healthy lunch.
+The fee is $35 and includes class materials and a healthy lunch.

 Receive a guided, small-group tour of the grocery store while learning how to read labels, choose wisely, eat healthily and shop on a budget.
 The store tour is about 90-minutes in length and includes a lot of Q & A.